hhakung/CPSC449_Prolog/README.md

 - Jona Grageda – 10152577
 - Christilyn Arjona - 30033435

-# How to Run the Program (on cmd):
+# How to Compile the Program:
-- Open up cmd in the directory where 'myprog.exe' is located.
+- On cmd, move to the directory where the 'Combinations.pl' and 'db.pl' files are located.
-- Type in the following command: myprog theInputFileName.txt
+- Type in the following command to compile the files into an executable called 'myprog.exe': swipl --goal=main --stand_alone=true -o myprog -c Combinations.pl

-# How to Run the Program (on Bash):
+# How to Run the Executable:
-- Open up bash in the directory where 'myprog.exe' is located.
+- On cmd, move to the directory where the 'myprog.exe' file is located.
+- Copy and paste the test input files into the same directory.
-- Type in the following command: ./myprog theInputFileName.txt
+- Type in the following command to run the executable: myprog inputFileName.txt outputFileName.txt